nayeemuddin-bd100/foyzuls-academy-iterview-task/README.md

-## A simple grocery bud application.
+## A simple Todo application.

-Where user can add desire items , edit item, update item , delete item and clear all item at one place as well .
+---

+> - user will able to add desire items ,
+> - user can delete item ,
+> - user can filter data by search .